AdvancedCustomFields/docs/fields/true-false.md

 </div>

 ## Changelog
-- Added 'UI' setting in version 5.5.0.
+- Added `UI` setting in version 5.5.0.
-- Added 'On Text' setting in version 5.5.0.
+- Added `On Text` setting in version 5.5.0.
-- Added 'Off Text' setting in version 5.5.0.
+- Added `Off Text` setting in version 5.5.0.

 ## Settings
 - **Message**
-  This text is displayed alongside the input.
+  The text displayed alongside the toggle.

 - **Default Value**
-  Sets the default state (on / off) when adding a new post.
+  Specifies the default state selected when first editing the field’s value.

 - **Stylized UI**
   Changes the default checkbox input into a stylized toggle switch.